cvs-health/testaro/README.md

 ###### Continuum

-The `continuum` packaged test makes use of the files in the `continuum` directory.
-The test inserts the contents of all three files into the page as scripts and then uses them to perform the tests of the Continuum package.
+The `continuum` tests makes use of the files in the `continuum` directory.
+The test inserts the contents of all three files into the page as scripts and then uses them to perform the tests of the Continuum tool.

 Level Access on 22 August 2022 granted authorization for the copying of the `AccessEngine.community.js` file insofar as necessary for allowing Continuum community edition tests to be included in Testaro.

 ###### IBM Equal Access

-The `ibm` packaged test requires the `aceconfig.js` file.
+The `ibm` tests require the `aceconfig.js` file.

-As of 2 March 2023 (version 3.1.45 of `accessibility-checker`), the `ibm` packaged test threw errors when hosted under the Windows operating system.
-To prevent these errors, it was possible to edit two files in the package as follows:
+As of 2 March 2023 (version 3.1.45 of `accessibility-checker`), the `ibm` tool threw errors when hosted under the Windows operating system.
+To prevent these errors, it was possible to edit two files in the `accessibility-checker` package as follows:

 In `node_modules/accessibility-checker/lib/ACEngineManager.js`, remove or comment out these lines starting on line 169: